LanLi2017/yw-idcc-17/README.md

    ```

 ## Running the Demo
 Run the demo from the command shell.
 For **Windows users**, you might either run from `Git shell` which contains the `bash` command or run from the command prompt directly.
+The bash scritps have been tested on Mac and Windows platform.

 1. Go to the examples/ folder.
 There are two types of examples demonstrated.
 One is single script implemented in various programming languages and the other is a R workflow project.
 We have provided four examples here:
    * **Type I**: Single script in various programming languages: a MATLAB example (`C3C4/`) and four Python examples (`LIGO/`, `Twitter/`, `simulate_data_collection/` and `kurator-SPNHC16-YW-xsb/`).